wikimedia/WhoWroteThat/README.md

 * Spanish Wikipedia: `*://es.wikipedia.org/*`

 ## Testing the Browser Extension

 There's a Grunt job to output the code into a working browser extension.
 To test it:

 1. Clone the repo
 2. Run `npm install`
-3. Run `./node_modules/.bin/grunt build`
+3. Run `npm build`
 4. Testing in Chrome: Go to `chrome://extensions/`, click on 'Load unpacked', and choose the `WhoWroteThat/dist/extension` directory.
 Enable the extension, and go to any article on en.wikipedia.org.
 5. Testing in Firefox: [Follow the official instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) to load `WhoWroteThat/dist/extension` directory as an unpacked addon.
 Enable, and go to any article on en.wikipedia.org.

+To install as a gadget, follow step 1-3 then refer to [the install.md file](./tutorials/install.md).

 ## Debugging

 The extension and gadget expose a debugging namespace for testing purposes in `wwtDebug`.
 These commands can be run in the console and will work for both implementations (gadget and browser extension) on valid articles where the script loads.

 Available commands are: